SuryaPanneer04/menSpa/README.md

 # menSpa
 Beautiparlour in men

+#Website Usage
-#This WebSite Usefull to Barber Shop.
+This WebSite Usefull to Barber Shop.
+Customer want to Haircut Any of this  Book the Appointment to this menSpa Website.
+Client Can accept the booking Data.
+Then customer go to booking time.So Customer save the time.